 9 Top Social Media Sites for Businesses

 With so many social media sites out there, it’s crucial that businesses manage their time and resources wisely.
-Rather than trying to dominate every single social channel, consider how you can pick your battles and grow a social presence that actually results in a positive ROI.
+Rather than trying to dominate every single social channel, consider how you can define your content amplification strategy and grow a social presence that actually results in a positive ROI.